Adding a delegate host using a file

 to the delegate host.

-After you copy it to the delegate host, you can delete the key bundle file from the master host.
+Once copied to the delegate host, the key bundle file is not needed on the master host and can be deleted.

 - Log in to the Control Center delegate host as a user with serviced CLI privileges.